MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 Para obtener más detalles en los teléfonos AudioCodes, vea [Skype para teléfonos IP de negocio](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).

 > [!NOTE]
-> Lync Phone Edition es compatible con Skype for Business Online, pero no con Microsoft Teams.
-El soporte estándar para la plataforma LPE finalizó el 10 de abril de 2014 y el soporte extendido continuará hasta el 11 de abril de 2023, coincidiendo con el ciclo de vida de soporte técnico del producto de Lync Server 2013.
-Consulte [Ciclo de vida de productos de Microsoft](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) para obtener detalles sobre el ciclo de vida de LPE.
-Los modelos LPE CAP no son compatibles con Skype for Business Online.
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> Más adelante en este año, Office 365 no será compatible con ninguna versión de TLS anterior a 1.2.
-Dado que el sistema operativo subyacente de LPE no admite TLS 1.2, ya no se admitirá la conexión de LPE a Office 365.
-Para obtener más información, vea [Preparar el uso obligatorio de TLS 1.2 en Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365).
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>Firmware compatible